evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 ##### HTTP_CONNECTION_ABORTED

 Triggered when a HTTP connection was dropped by the connected peer.
-UUID handles will be invalid when this happens.
+UUID handles will always be invalid when this happens.

 <Function>
 <Parameters>